jerbrisebois/PaylocityDemo/readme.md

 test_benefits_cost_api - Send a POST to /api/Employees with 3 different dependent amounts, verifying the benefit cost calculation for each

 test_update_nonexistent_employee - Send a PUT to /api/Employees to edit a non-existent employee and verify the request is not processed

+test_get_nonexistent_employee - Set a GET to /api/Employees/{id} to get a non-existent employee and verify the request is not processed

 ## Design Notes